MEET THE TEAM

 Ph.D.
 Student

-Jake is a first-year student completing a Ph.D. in Clinical Psychology.
+Jake is a third-year student completing a Ph.D. in Clinical Psychology.
 Jake's focus of research is sexting and it's association with psychosocial well-being amongst LGBTQ+ young adults.
 In Jake's free time, he enjoys playing tennis, volleyball (placing last in his recreational league in both 2022 and 2023), and tending to his plants.

 Jake Novick